What is the Operating Margin Ratio?

 Operating margin ratio = 2,000,000 – 330,000 – 750,000 / 2,000,000 = 46%

-From the above calculation, it can be concluded that company earns $ 0.46 before taxes and interest for every dollar of its sales value.
-Higher operating margin ratio is beneficial for an organization.
-It signifies that more proportion of the revenue of the company is converted into operating income.
+From the above calculation, it can be concluded that the company earns $ 0.46 before taxes and interest for every dollar of its sales value.
+A higher operating margin ratio is beneficial for an organization.
+It signifies that more proportion of the company’s revenue is converted into operating income.

-Operating margin ratio is an important indicator of the financial health of the company.
-Comparison of this ratio with the peer companies helps in evaluating the performance of a company within the same industry.
+The operating margin ratio is an important indicator of the company’s financial health.
+Comparison of this ratio with the peer companies helps evaluate a company’s performance within the same industry.
 The ratio reflects how well the business model of the company is functioning in comparison to its competitors.
-The investors are also keen in knowing this ratio.
-It tells the investors about the efficiency and whether the investment can be made in such company or not.
+The investors are also keen on knowing this ratio.
+It tells the investors about the efficiency and whether the investment can be made in such a company or not.

 Read more on CONTRIBUTION MARGIN vs. OPERATING MARGIN.